 ^{32.} An agent is competent if she is capable to critically reflect on her values and commitments as well as other motivating elements in her psychological make-up.
 Competence also includes the capacity to effectively form intentions and act upon them in the absence of obstacles.
-See Christman, The Political of Persons [...], 155.
+See Christman, The Political of Persons, 155.

-significant latitude in our attitudes towards the values and commitments which guide our behavior.
-If, as is often the case, a person is ambivalent about her second-order attitudes to her commitments or struggles to reach the desired level of self-understanding, we would not necessarily need to say that she is thereby globally non-autonomous.34
+or struggles to reach the desired level of self-understanding, we would not necessarily need to say that she is thereby globally non-autonomous.34